 The control panel for the air conditioner is located in the galley cabinet.
-There are two vents in the cabin, one forward of the galley in the port V-berth and the other in the aft berth.
+There are two vents in the cabin, one is located forward of the galley in the port V-berth and the other in the aft berth.
 The generator or dockside power must be operating in order to use the air conditioner.
 For detailed instructions refer to the Operation and Maintenance Manual provided in your "Owner's Packet".

-If your boat is removed from the water, leaving the seacock open will drain the water in the air conditioning system.
-This may cause an airlock in the air conditioner water pump in subsequent operation.
+If your boat is removed from the water, leave the seacock open to drain the air conditioning system.
+However, this may cause an airlock in the air conditioner water pump in subsequent operation.
 To prohibit this drainage, simply close the air conditioner seacock.
 To winterize, leave the seacock open so the water can drain and then remove any remaining water by blowing pressurized air through the system.
 See the Operation and Maintenance for additional winterizing information.